getsentry/sentry-replay/README.md

 ![Masking example](https://user-images.githubusercontent.com/79684/193118192-dee1d3d8-5813-47e8-b532-f9ee1c8714b3.png)

 ### Blocking
 Blocking replaces the element with a placeholder that has the same dimensions.
 The recording will show an empty space where the content was.
+In this example the relevant html code is: `<table data-sentry-block>`.
 ![Blocking example](https://user-images.githubusercontent.com/79684/193118084-51a589fc-2160-476a-a8dc-b681eddb136c.png)

 ### Ignoring